Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 Growing Too Fast

 The toddler stage can be fun and exciting, where your child's individuality shines in character development as their vocabulary expands.
-Their curiosity also peaks as they explore inside the cabinets, turn on the faucet, and leave artwork for you on the bathroom mirror using lotion and shaving cream as a medium.
 At this age, toddlers want to do it all by themselves.
 While promoting some independence is healthy, it is important to supervise their actions to reduce the risk of injury.
-For tasks such as teeth brushing, you'll want to perform it for your child until they develop the dexterity to hold the toothbrush at a forty-five-degree angle and brush in a circular motion to remove plaque.
+For tasks such as tooth brushing, you'll want to perform it for your child until they develop the dexterity to hold the toothbrush at a forty-five-degree angle and brush in a circular motion to remove plaque.

 Get Comfortable

-Toddlers are creative and can get bored quickly, which means the process of teeth brushing can be a challenge and begin as a game of hide-and-seek.
-Once you have your toddler's attention, position a pillow on your lap and have your child lay on it.
+Toddlers are creative and can get bored quickly, which means the process of tooth brushing can be a challenge.
+To get your child involved, try making it a game of hide-and-seek.
+Once you have your toddler's attention, position a pillow on your lap and have your child lay their head on it.
 This position provides a secure environment for your toddler and allows you to brush without compromising a healthy posture.
 Another method is to stand behind your toddler to brush and floss.
-To keep your toddler's attention, you can turn it into a two-minute game or tell a short story and end the session with positive praises.
+To keep your toddler's attention, you can turn it into a two-minute game, sing a two-minute song or tell a short story and end the session with positive praises.

 Brush in a circular motion with the toothbrush angled at forty-five-degrees towards the gum.
 The toothpaste amount should be the size of a rice grain if your child is in the early stage of tooth eruption and a pea-sized amount if your child's teeth have fully erupted.